 You can't redeem the property if the home is considered vacant and abandoned under Indiana law and is included on the list of such properties that the county auditor prepares.
 (Ind.
 Code § 6-1.1-25-4).

 No later than 90 days after the sale, the person who bought your home at the sale must send you a notice about your right to redeem the property.
 (Ind.
 Code § 6-1.1-25-4.5).

 To redeem your home after a tax sale from a purchaser who bought your home at the sale, you'll likely have to pay:

 If the real property isn't redeemed during the redemption period, the purchaser can apply to the court to get a tax deed (title) to your home.
 (Ind.
 Code § 6-1.1-24-9).

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax sale in Indiana and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're already facing a property tax sale in Indiana and have questions (or need help redeeming your property), consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.